rust-lang/book/second-edition/src/ch12-06-writing-to-stderr-instead-of-stdout.md

 store data effectively in the appropriate data structures, handle errors nicely, and be well tested.

-Next, we’ll explore some Rust features that were influencedby functional
+Next, we’ll explore some Rust features that were influenced by functional
 languages: closures and iterators.